 If you would like to pursue this option, please contact HPS Honours Coordinator.

-Students may take an honours year in applied mathematics, pure mathematics or mathematical statistics and, from 2020, data science.
 In all cases, assessment is by a combination of coursework (~40%) and a project (~60%).
 While the three divisions offer courses separately, the honours program is flexible and students are encouraged to consult the relevant honours coordinator if they are interested in taking a course from another division.

 Students may also undertake Honours course part-time over two years (in which case the research project must be completed in two consecutive semesters), and/or start mid-year.